 - Show the customer value and the hope for a continued relationship.

-- Mention the owed money and request the customer to release the payment till a certain date.
+- Mention the owed money and request the customer to release the payment by a certain date.

 - Salutations and signature.